-Developed economies should focus less on top-line (consumption) growth and more on the process improvement which is a much more reliable way of increasing GDP.
+Developed economies (‘mature economies’, I call them) should focus less on top-line (consumption) growth and more on the process improvement which is a much more reliable way of increasing GDP.
 This is the same recipe followed by management in successful businesses.

-Some of my Green Party colleagues were at first incredulous when I showed them my paper explaining that successful businesses do not try to expand forever.
-Environmentalists seem to believe that continuous expansion is the only way to increase profits and is the root cause of unsustainable economic growth.
+Some of my environmentalist acquaintances were at first incredulous when I showed them my paper explaining that successful industries and businesses do not try to expand forever.
+They seemed to believe that continuous expansion is the only way to increase profits and is the root cause of unsustainable economic growth.
 But all leading management consultancies use the ‘industry maturity’ concept to advise against inappropriate growth, as explained in When Businessmen Fear Growth (download on left).

 The suggested recipes in my cookbook are grouped into topics shown on the right.
 Clicking on a category will show blog posts.
 The menu includes: